-- 1. case_lid.stl the lid for the transmitter case. - 2. bottom_half.stl the bottom main part of the case. - 3.
-80mbase.stl the sub-chassis that the PCB mounts on.
-Glue to the inside of the case. - 4. audio_jack_holder.stl a bracket to hold optional audio jack for tone output. - 5.
-9vbattery_adaptor.stl an optional test adaptor for bench testing with a power supply.
+- 1. case\lid.stl the lid for the transmitter case. - 2. bottom\half.stl the bottom main part of the case. - 3.
+80mbase.stl the sub chassis that the PCB mounts on.
+Glue inside case. - 4. audio\jack\holder.stl a bracket to hold optional audio jack for tone output. - 5.
+9vbattery\adaptor.stl an optional test adaptor for bench testing with a power supply.